Prescriptive authority for psychologists movement: History

-The State of New Mexico was the first to enact a Psychologists prescribing law, which is still in effect.
-Louisiana's legislature established medical psychology as a separate and distinct healthcare profession and transferred the regulation of their practice of medical psychology to the Louisiana State Board of Medical Examiners.
-At this time, the entire practice of psychology (for medical psychologists), including psychotherapy and psychological testing, was also transferred to the Louisiana Board of Medical Examiners, effectively making Louisiana the only state in the U.S. where, for some psychologists, a medical board has authority over the regulation of the entire practice of psychology.
+The State of New Mexico was the first to enact a Psychologists prescribing law.
+Louisiana's legislature went on to establish medical psychology as a separate and distinct healthcare profession and transferred the regulation of its practice to the Louisiana State Board of Medical Examiners.
+The entire practice of psychology for medical psychologists, including psychotherapy and psychological testing, was also transferred to the Louisiana Board of Medical Examiners, effectively making Louisiana the only state in the U.S. where, for some psychologists, a medical board has authority over their entire practice.
 Because of this, several national organizations, including the American Psychological Association and the Association of State and Provincial Psychology Boards have expressed concern over the practice of psychology being regulated by another profession (i.e., medicine).
 The Louisiana Psychological Association has strongly echoed such concerns.
-However, the Louisiana Academy of Medical Psychologists (LAMP), a Political Action Committee representing medical psychologists in the state, strongly endorsed this change of regulation by another profession.
+However, the Louisiana Academy of Medical Psychologists (LAMP), a Political Action Committee representing medical psychologists in the state, strongly endorsed the change of regulation.

-Currently, prescribing rights for psychologists are being negotiated in South Africa, Canada, the United Kingdom, and Australia.
+Prescribing rights for psychologists are being negotiated in South Africa, Norway, Taiwan, Canada, the United Kingdom, and Australia.

 APA Guidelines

 In December 2011, the American Psychological Association (APA) published a list of practice guidelines that apply to all prescribing activities, with some also applicable to collaborating and information providing activities.
 The list is categorized according to the area of psychologists' involvement in pharmacological issues (general, education, assessment, intervention and consultation).
 The following list summarizes the guidelines by section.
-These practice guidelines are in process of being revised and updated as of 2023.
+These Professional Practice Guidelines were revised and approved by the Council of Representatives in 2025.